vybuin/vsam-election-calculator/README.md

 # VSAM Election Calculator
-I did not enjoy using spreadsheet :/ so here we are lol
+I did not enjoy using the spreadsheet :/ so here we are lol

-Modern dashboard web app for calculating VSAM yearly weighted election results.
+Modern dashboard web app for calculating VSAM(Vietnamese Student Association of Minnesota) yearly weighted election results.
 This is NOT a public voting app.
 It is an internal VSAM tool used only after PVP manually collects the votes.
 This replaces manual spreadsheet-based tallying.

 ---